asminpaudel141/java-100program/README.md

 # 37.program to print the reverse of a given number
 # 38.Program to print odd and even numbers from an array
 # 39.Write a Java program to create a class and an object.
+# 40.Write a Java program to demonstrate constructor overloading